 Ultrasound: Ultrasound assists in analyzing the lump in the breast.
-It provides information if the lump is a fluid-filled cyst or a solid tumour.
+It provides information if the lump is a fluid-filled cyst or a solid tumor.

 MRI: Doctors advise MRI to get more data about the lump after the mammography and ultrasound.
 You may also undergo MRI during your screening process if you are at high risk of having breast cancer.

-Breast tissue biopsy: Breast tissue biopsy is done by taking a small quantity of suspicious tissue and analyzing it in the laboratory.
-The tissue analysis is done to determine the type of tumour and the extent of its spread.
+Breast tissue biopsy: A breast tissue biopsy is done by taking a small quantity of suspicious tissue and analyzing it in the laboratory.
+The tissue analysis is done to determine the type of tumor and the extent of its spread.